xiaopanliang/Image_processing-Python-/README.md

 # Image_processing-Python-
 Image_processing(Python)

-Need to download a VGG-19.mat in .\TPCNN\ if using the TPCNN
+Need to download a VGG-19.mat (google "imagenet-vgg-verydeep-19") in .\TPCNN\ if using the TPCNN